habitat-sh/on-prem-builder/docs-chef-io/content/warm-spare.md

 Habitat Artifacts can exist in one of two locations:

-1. Minio
+1. MinIO
 1. S3 bucket

-In the event that your backend is using Minio for Artifact storage/retrieval, it should be backed by highly available storage.
-Backing up Minio data is detailed [here](./minio.md#managing-builder-on-prem-artifacts).
+In the event that your backend is using MinIO for Artifact storage/retrieval, it should be backed by highly available storage.
+Backing up MinIO data is detailed [here](./minio.md#managing-builder-on-prem-artifacts).
-If choosing a Warm Spare deployment in the same availability zone/datacenter and the filesystem is a network attached filesystem, it can also be attached to the Warm Spare.
+If choosing a warm spare deployment in the same availability zone/datacenter and the filesystem is a network attached filesystem, it can also be attached to the warm spare.
 However, make sure that only one Builder cluster is ever accepting live traffic when sharing the same filesystem.
 For Disaster Recovery, the filesystem should be replicated to the alternate availability zone/datacenter.

-If Artifacts are stored directly in an S3 bucket, the same bucket can be used for a Warm Spare in the same availability zone/datacenter.
-In the case of Disaster Recovery, the S3 bucket should be replicated to the alternate availability zone/datacenter.
+If Artifacts are stored directly in an S3 bucket, the same bucket can be used for a warm spare in the same availability zone/datacenter.
+In the case of disaster recovery, the S3 bucket should be replicated to the alternate availability zone/datacenter.
 In the case of AWS S3, this replication is already built into the service.

-In the case that you are not re-attaching the Minio filesytem to the Warm Spare, the backups should be periodically restored into the DR / Warm Spare via a scheduled automated process such as a crontab script.
+In the case that you are not re-attaching the MinIO filesytem to the warm spare, the backups should be periodically restored into the DR / warm spare via a scheduled automated process such as a crontab script.